Hyperthermia and heat stroke in dogs are conditions characterized by elevated body temperatures beyond the normal range.

 Non-fever hyperthermia can also happen when thyroid hormones are elevated or when there is damage to the hypothalamus, which is the area of dogs’ brains that regulates body temperature.

 Fever hyperthermia is usually caused by inflammation that results from a bacterial or other infection in the body.

 Treatments For Hyperthermia & Heat Stroke In Dogs

 Treatment for hyperthermia and heat stroke in dogs should begin at the earliest signs of symptoms.
 If you see the signs of hyperthermia or heat stroke in your dog, try to remove them from any dangerous environment, such as a hot car, and place them somewhere where they can begin to cool off.

 You may wish to spray or immerse your dog in cool water, not cold water, if it is available.
 Wrapping them in cool, wet towels, cooling them with fans, or placing isopropyl alcohol on the footpads, groin, or armpits can help.

 Do not use cold water.
 This can cause blood vessels to constrict and decrease your dog’s ability to release heat.
 Also, if they start shivering, it can create internal heat, which will worsen the condition.
 Lowering body temperature too quickly can lead to other health problems.

-Dogs that have experienced hyperthermia are at greater risk for experiencing it again.
-If your dog has suffered from hyperthermia, your veterinarian will make recommendations for avoiding future occurrences and let you know which factors contribute to the condition.
+Dogs who’ve suffered from hyperthermia are at greater risk for experiencing it again.
+If your dog has suffered from hyperthermia, your vet will make recommendations for avoiding future occurrences and let you know which factors contribute to the condition.
 Follow your veterinarian’s instructions closely.